brianglass/anastasis/files/small_compline.md

 Psalm 69

 O God, come to my help; Lord, hasten to help me.
 Let those who seek my soul be shamed and confounded.
 Let those who wish me evil be turned back and put to shame.
-Let those who say to me, Â‘Good, good!Â’ be turned back immediately, ashamed.
+Let those who say to me, ‘Good, good!’ be turned back immediately, ashamed.
 Let all who seek you, O God, be glad and rejoice in you.
-Let all who love your salvation ever say: Â‘The Lord be magnified.Â’ But I am poor and needy; help me, O God.
+Let all who love your salvation ever say: ‘The Lord be magnified.’
+But I am poor and needy; help me, O God.
 You are my helper and my deliverer; Lord, do not delay.